 Figure 2

-*Includes patients who received any dose of OCR during the CTP and associated OLE periods of the phase II and phase III studies, plus VELOCE, CHORDS, CASTING, OBOE, ENSEMBLE, LIBERTO and CONSONANCE, including patients originally randomised to comparator (IFN β-1a or placebo) who switched to open-label OCR treatment.
-Data cut-off: November 2021.
-Studies are ongoing.
+*Includes patients who received any dose of OCR during the CTP and associated OLE periods of the Phase II and Phase III studies, plus VELOCE, CHORDS, CASTING, OBOE, ENSEMBLE, LIBERTO, CONSONANCE and OLERO, including patients originally randomised to comparator (IFN β-1a or placebo) who switched to open-label OCR treatment.

 Post-marketing